haloworld-C/Uda_Advanced_lane_finding/writeup_template.md

 ![alt text][image10]
 The picture up is the pipeline expreed by flows when I processes vedio(process image with distortion and apply fillters is simplify).
 For now the pipeline works well with `project_vedio.mp4` while having some flaws with chanllenge videos which I will work on later.
 3. possible improvement ways:
-   * conbining the dection of line at the bottom of image
+   * combining the dection of line in P1 at the bottom of image
    * tuning parameter to get better  binary_warped image
    * add a filter of h channel of hsv image(avoid shade)
    * rebuild a confidence function representing how the lines fited.